Why is the US so Dry? 2 Solutions!

 Closing

-Apart from water or money security, another thing I’m a HUGE HUGE fan of is with healthcare.
+Apart from water or money security, another thing I’m a HUGE, HUGE fan of is healthcare.
 Now, healthcare is a very controversial area, and I actually got started over 10 years ago marketing health-related products that I still use today (I just don’t sell them).

 You know they have to be better than man-made pharmaceuticals.